1.1. Crime and the Criminal Justice System

 Most criminologists define crime as the violation of the laws of a society by a person or a group of people who are subject to the laws of that society (citizens).
 Thus, crime is defined by the State or Federal government.
 Essentially, crime is what the law states, and a violation of the law, stated in the statute, would make actions criminal.
 [1]

 We will talk later about how we may create laws based on what can cause harm.
 Harm can be to the social order, physical, economic, social, emotional, environmental, and more.
-In order to ensure that people receive justice in today’s society, we use the criminal justice system to administer punishment or reward, and those crimes are often punished based on morals and norms.
+To ensure that people receive justice in today’s society, we use the criminal justice system to administer punishment or reward, and those crimes are often punished based on morals and norms.

 The criminal justice system is a major social institution that is tasked with controlling crime in various ways.
 Police are often tasked with detecting crime and detaining individuals, courts often adjudicate and hand down punishments, and the correction system implements punishments and/or rehabilitative efforts for people who have been found guilty of breaking the law.